A Chiastic Reconfiguration Of Zechariah 1-6

 The angel who was talking with me answered, “I will show you what they are.”

-10 Then the man standing among the myrtle trees explained, “They are the ones the Lord has sent to go throughout the land [b].”
+10 Then the man standing among the myrtle trees explained, “They are the ones the Lord has sent to go throughout the land [a].”

-11 And they reported to the angel of the Lord who was standing among the myrtle trees, “We have gone throughout the land [c] and found the whole land [d] at rest and in peace.”
+11 And they reported to the angel of the Lord who was standing among the myrtle trees, “We have gone throughout the land [b] and found the whole land [c] at rest and in peace.”

 12 Then the angel of the Lord said, “Lord Almighty, how long will you withhold mercy from Jerusalem and from the towns of Judah, which you have been angry with these seventy years?”
 13 So the Lord spoke kind and comforting words to the angel who talked with me.

 14 Then the angel who was speaking to me said, “Proclaim this word: This is what the Lord Almighty says: ‘I am very jealous for Jerusalem and Zion, 15 and I am very angry with the nations that feel secure.
-I was only a little angry, but they went too far with the punishment.’
+I intended a limited punishment, but they went too far with it [d].’

 17 “Proclaim further: This is what the Lord Almighty says: ‘My towns will again overflow with prosperity, and the Lord will again comfort Zion and choose Jerusalem.’”